Skip to content

 Best practices for internal communications teams

-According to research from Gartner, organizations with mature communication practices are more likely to see higher employee engagement and stronger alignment during periods of change.
+Organizations with mature communication practices are more likely to see higher employee engagement and stronger alignment during periods of change.
 Effective communication teams focus on clarity, relevance, and consistency.

-Based on what we’ve seen across organizations of different sizes, the most successful teams prioritize quality and timing over sheer volume.
+Based on what we have seen across organizations of different sizes, the most successful teams prioritize quality and timing over sheer volume.

 • Segment messages by role, location, or function so employees only receive what’s relevant to them